Petro31/easy-time-jinja/README.md

 ## `weekday(weekday)`

 Outputs the current weekday in your langauge.
-(Optional) Add the [weekday](https://github.com/Petro31/easy-time-jinja#date-arguments) argument to get any translated month.
+(Optional) Add the [weekday](https://github.com/Petro31/easy-time-jinja#date-arguments) argument to get any translated weekday.
+The `weekday` argument can also be a datetime object.

 ```jinja
 {% from 'easy_time.jinja' import weekday %}